dynamicslab/pysindy/README.rst

 ``git clone https://github.com/dynamicslab/pysindy``

-Then, to install the package, run:
+Then, to install the package, run

+``pip install .``

+If you do not have pip you can instead use

 ``python setup.py install``

-If you do not have root access, you should add the ``--user`` option to the above line.
+If you do not have root access, you should add the ``--user`` option to the above lines.

 Documentation
 -------------